radical-collaboration/MDFF-EnTK/README.md

 # Instructions to run EnTK scripts

-## Installation and environment setup on laptop/VM
+## Installation and environment setup on VM

+* ssh into two.radical-project.org with the given credentials.
+We suggesting using [tmux](https://github.com/tmux/tmux) for attach/detach screens across ssh connections.

 * Virtualenv creation